 LGBTQ-Friendly Establishments Near the Capital

-In the artsy and hip All Saints neighborhood, the All Saints Cafe (903 Railroad Avenue) is a gay-friendly, quirky little spot that's open 24 hours, occasionally has live entertainment, and is an all-around nice venue for hanging out with friends or meeting new ones.
+In the artsy and hip All Saints neighborhood, the All Saints Cafe (903 Railroad Avenue) is a gay-friendly, quirky little spot that occasionally has live entertainment, and is an all-around nice venue for hanging out with friends or meeting new ones.
 All Saints serves Italian sodas, espresso drinks, and light food (with an emphasis on vegan fare), and lots of college students spend time here before heading over for drinks at the nearby Fermentation Lounge.

 Overlooking lovely Lake Ella, Black Dog Cafe (229 Lake Ella Drive) is a cozy and attractive little coffeehouse and vegetarian restaurant with a deck.
 Also near Lake Ella and serving fresh and creative "build your own" quesadillas, stir-fry bowls, wraps, soups, and salads, 1 Fresh Stir Fry Grill (1820 North Monroe Street 850-422-2111) is a popular, reasonably priced option that welcomes all.